SestoAle/Navigation-Environment/README.md

 # Playtesting-Env

-A 500 m x 500 m x 50 m  environment for studying automated playtesting through Intrinsic Motivation and Imitation Learning.
+A relatively big environment (500 m x 500 m x 50 m) for studying automated playtesting through **combination of Intrinsic Motivation and Imitation Learning.**

 The environment should define a complex and elaborate navigation landscape, to simulate a complex real scenario of modern video games.

-The environment will be cover of some "bugs" which will be properly identified.
+This will be covered with some "bugs" which will be properly identified.

 It is still a work in progress.
-The current state of the environment is:
+An example of the current state:

 <p align="center">
 <img  src="imgs/screenshot.png" width="60%" height="60%"/>